 To add a new layer group, select the “Add a new layer group” button.
 You will be prompted to name the layer group.

 When finished, click Submit.
 You will be redirected to an empty layer group configuration page.
 Begin by adding layers by clicking the Add layer... button (described in the previous section).
 Once the layers are positioned accordingly, press Generate Bounds to automatically generate the bounding box and projection.
+You may also press the Generate Bounds From CRS button to use the CRS bounds (if available).
 Press Save to save the new layer group.

-To remove a layer group, click the check box next to the layer group.
-Multiple layer groups can be selected for batch removal.
-Click the remove selected layer group(s) link.
+To remove a layer group, select it by clicking the checkbox next to the layer group.
+Multiple layer groups can be selected, or all can be selected by clicking the checkbox in the header.
+Click the Remove selected layer group(s) link.
 You will be asked to confirm or cancel the deletion.
-Selecting OK successfully removes the layer group.
+Selecting OK removes the selected layer group(s).